Memphis Belle (film): Filming accident

 A French B-17G (F-BEEA), used as a filming platform, hit a tree and a pile of gravel after losing engine power and swinging during takeoff from Binbrook and was destroyed by the subsequent fire.
 All 10 of the crew escaped with only minor injuries, the most serious of which being a broken leg.
 While lined up on runway 21 awaiting takeoff, a puff of smoke was observed by a ground engineer from the vicinity of engine three which he conjectured could have been due to an over-boost.
 The aircraft commenced its ground roll and after about 100 yd swung slightly to the left, which the commander (the handling pilot) corrected with the rudder and by reducing power to number 3 and 4 engines.
 Once corrected full power on all engines was resumed but the aircraft swung right.
 The commander applied corrective rudder and reduced power to number 1 and 2 engines, but this was not immediately effective and the aircraft left the runway before straightening, parallel to the runway.
 Knowing that the aircraft was capable of being operated from grass landing strips, the pilot opted to continue the takeoff; however, after 400–500 yd and at an airspeed of 90–95 mph the aircraft swung right and its course was obstructed by a tree which was hit by the left wing and a pile of gravel which was hit by the number 4 propeller.
 The aircraft yawed to the right and came to rest in a cornfield; the fuselage broke into two sections aft of the bomb bay and caught fire.

 Release

-The film's world premiere was held at the Empire, Leicester Square in London on 5 September 1990, attended by the Duchess of Kent.
+The film's world premiere was held at the Empire, Leicester Square in London on 5 September 1990, attended by the Katharine, Duchess of Kent.
 It opened in the UK on 7 September 1990.